elastic/rally/docs/track.rst

 * ``snapshot`` (mandatory): The name of the snapshot that this operation will wait until it succeeds.
 * ``completion-recheck-wait-period`` (optional, defaults to 1 second): Time in seconds to wait in between consecutive attempts.

-Rally will report the achieved throughput in byte/s, the duration in seconds, the start and stop time in milliseconds and the total amount of files snapshotted as returned by the the `Elasticsearch snapshot status API call <https://www.elastic.co/guide/en/elasticsearch/reference/current/get-snapshot-status-api.html>`_.
+Rally will report the achieved throughput in byte/s.

 This operation is :ref:`retryable <track_operations>`.